xLelik/hiArduino/README.md

 # hiArduino
-Program for controlling ardluino board from PC.
+Program for controlling arduino board from PC.